The Unknown Terror: Plot

 The situation becomes tense when Concha takes Pete and Dan to a place where they can hear the voices of the dead crying from beneath the earth.
 While they are gone, a foamy fungus-covered man-monster chases Gina, who has stayed behind, into the jungle.
 She is saved when two passing men kill the creature.

-Lino (Duane Gray), who works for Ramsey, agrees to guide Dan and Pete to the cave entrance for the $200.
+Lino, who works for Ramsey, agrees to guide Dan and Pete to the cave entrance for the $200.
 While exploring the cave, Dan and Pete find several skeletons and Raoul's body.
 A storm floods the cave, trapping Dan.
 Pete escapes.
 After the storm abates, he and Gina return to the cave, again led by Lino.
 After they enter, Lino sets off a dynamite charge to trap them inside, but it also causes a rockslide which kills him.

 Pete and Gina discover that the cave walls are thick with a fast-growing parasitic fungus, the same stuff that grows on Ramsey's canned fruit.
 They find Dan, his back broken.
 He warns them of the fungus-covered monster-men in the cave.
 The man-monsters attack, but Pete fights them off with his flaming torch.
 The fungus begins sliding in large blobs down the sides of the cave.

 Pete finds a shaft that runs to Ramsey's house.
 Leaving Gina with Dan, he climbs up for help and learns that Ramsey himself has created the monster-making fungus.
 Ramsey refuses to help until Pete tells him that the fungus, which had so far been unable to live in fresh air, is now growing out of control.
 "We can't let it out!" exclaims Ramsey.
 "We can seal it in the cave!
 Otherwise it'll destroy the world!"
 Pete yanks Ramsey into the cave with him as Concha sets off explosives to collapse the shaft.
 The blast kills Ramsey, whose body is then consumed by his fungus.
 Dan dies from his injuries.
 Pete and Gina don the diving gear they've brought along and swim from the cave to the safety of a beautiful tropical beach.